qqrs/qqrs.github.com/source/_posts/2013-04-22-interfacing-a-softpot-sensor-to-an-adc.markdown

 More detail on the SoftPot can be found at the [NYU ITP Sensor Workshop](http://itp.nyu.edu/physcomp/sensors/Reports/SoftPot).

 Several vendors sell the SoftPot in small quantities, including [SparkFun](http://www.sparkfun.com), [Adafruit](http://www.adafruit.com/), and [Digikey](http://www.digikey.com/).

+While reading up on the SoftPot to prepare for using it in a project, I found that a number of people posting in the SparkFun comments had run into problems.
+That's understandable, since the datasheet is pretty sparse.
+It's a pretty handy sensor for certain applications and it would be a shame if no one used it, so here's a blog post on the SoftPot.
+(It was also a good excuse to add $$\LaTeX$$ formatting support to my blog!)

 ### Interfacing a SoftPot
 {% img right /images/softpot_pot_divider.png 'Potentiometer voltage divider' %}